VictoriaMetrics/vmctl/README.md

 The filtering consists of three parts: by timeseries and time.

-Filtering by time may be configured with flags `--prom-filter-time-start` and `--prom-filter-time-end`.
+Filtering by time may be configured via flags `--prom-filter-time-start` and `--prom-filter-time-end` in in RFC3339 format.
 This filter applied twice: to drop blocks out of range and to filter timeseries in blocks with overlapping time range.

 Example of applying time filter: